Melbourne to Sydney Coastal Drive

 Short drives and walks within the park lead to the many pristine beaches of this southern most tip of mainland Australia.
 Go for a stroll to Pillar Point for views of the offshore islands and then walk around to Squeaky Beach to experience the white quartz sand.
 Hear the sand squeak underfoot as you walk towards the maze of rock formations at the end of the beach.

-Drive out of Wilsons Promontory and delight in the curving roads and emerging views of one of the country's most popular touring regions.
-Stop for a coffee in Foster, a small town cloaked in rolling hills, and then continue on for about 40 minutes to check out the heritage architecture in Yarram.
+Drive out of Wilsons Promontory and pause for a coffee in Foster, a small town cloaked in rolling hills.
+About 40 minutes further along, check out the heritage architecture and street art in Yarram.

-Travel through the lush farming landscapes for a couple of hours on your way to Metung, a gateway to the aquatic wonderland of the Gippsland Lakes.
+Travel through the lush farming landscapes on your way to Metung, a gateway to the aquatic wonderland of the Gippsland Lakes.
 Close to the ocean, this vast expanse of safe, protected inland lakes and rivers is ideal for fishing, boating and all kinds of watersports.

 Greet the Metung morning with a bayside cup of tea before setting sail around Australia's largest group of inland waterways.
 Take a cruise through myriad lakes and rivers and get close to native birds and kangaroos grazing by the water, or throw down your anchor a while and feed the local pelicans.

-If you have a bit of the old seadog in you or just enjoy a spot of fishing, hire one of the small powered boats and take it for a spin.
+If you enjoy a spot of fishing, hire one of the small powered boats and take it for a spin.
 Cast a line at Metung's excellent fishing opportunities and try your hand at hooking some of the local species like bream, tailor, flathead and King George whiting.

+Continue on towards Mallacoota, a pretty coastal town blessed with Victoria's warmest winter temperatures and renowned for its beautiful sunsets.
 Spend the night within the tranquil surrounds of this stunning landscape at Gipsy Point Lakeside resort, located on the banks of the Mallacoota Inlet.
+The locals at Origami Coffee, Lucy's and Mallacoota Hotel will be happy to see you.
+Count kangaroos and lorikeets or swim and snorkel at nearby beaches.
+Rent a bike, boat or kayak to enjoy the inlet and surrounds.
 Sit back, relax and listen to the sounds of the Australian bush.

-In the morning, take your last swim in Victorian waters at Mallacoota's popular Betka Beach or peaceful Secret Beach.
-Prepare for the next leg of your journey by stretching your legs on the one-and-a-half-hour Narrows Walk along the stunning Mallacoota Inlet shoreline, or venture further out to Gabo Island, a 13-kilometre boat trip.
+In the morning, take a swim at Mallacoota's popular Betka Beach or peaceful Secret Beach.
+Prepare for the next leg of your journey with a 300 metre stroll along the Narrows Walk on the stunning Mallacoota Inlet shoreline, or venture further out to Gabo Island, a 13-kilometre boat trip.
 Spy rare plants and animals and climb up for the views from the island's distinct pink granite lighthouse.

 Back on land and on the road, it's a short drive north until you cross the border into New South Wales.
-Wind your way along the spectacular Sapphire Coast, taking a gourmet pit stop at Pambula to sample award-winning fresh oysters, or pressing on to surf some serious waves at Tathra Beach.
+Wind your way along the spectacular Sapphire Coast, taking a gourmet pit stop at Pambula to sample award-winning fresh oysters, or add a side trip to Tathra Beach and surf some waves.

 Once refreshed, sit back for the awe-inspiring coastal strip of rocky coves, bluffs and inlets as you head into Mimosa Rocks National Park, just a few miles down the road.
 Take the opportunity to stop for another swim in the pure lagoons and then relax with a picnic in the early afternoon.